-Today, socio-demographic data such as name, gender and home address are no longer enough to really know your customers.
-It is only when the significant, behaviour-based information about your customers is used intelligently for addressing them that facts become actions and realize added value.
+Today, socio-demographic data such as name, gender, and home address are no longer enough to really know your customers.
+It is only when the significant, behavior-based information about your customers is used intelligently for addressing them that facts become actions and realize added value.
 Measurable.
 Transparent.
 And continuously improvable.

-“Know your customer” is not a new idea which only appeared when everyone started talking about big data.
+“Know your customer” is not a new idea that only appeared when everyone started talking about big data.
 But today it has a completely different dimension.
 Only those who know their customers really well can generate added value for them.
 If this knowledge is not generated and implemented, there is a risk that the customer will go to a competitor.
-Afterwards, such behaviour is called “disruptive”.
-But this potential risk can be reduced by consistently responding to customer behaviour and needs.
+But this potential risk can be reduced by consistently responding to customer behavior and needs.